LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 and `omit_path_prefixes/1`.
 The idea is that the `omit_path_prefixes/1` option specifies local file prefixes that will be cut and replaced by the URL prefixes (which can be path prefix specific when addressing multiple code repositories).
+To generate local file system URLs, define the empty atom, `''`, as a prefix.
 See the `SCRIPT.txt` file for some usage examples.

 Creating diagrams for Prolog module applications